PertevMeric/PostgreSQLDataInjector/README.md

 # PostgreSQLDataInjector
 ABOUT PostgreSQLDataInjector

-PostgreSQLDataInjector is a java rapplication that can INSERT your data to desired postgreSQL table, with a delimiter option.
+PostgreSQLDataInjector is a java application that can INSERT your data to desired postgreSQL table, with a delimiter option.

 Also you can EXPORT data from a table, and run a SHELL COMMAND from the application.